FrankMeyer22/hello-world/readme.md

 On Windows, install c:/data_UCI and c:/data_XML to be able to run the benchmarks directly from the config file given in example.

-On Linux, install the datasets in a directory on your disk and then adapt the path directory in the sources Bench_UCI.java and Bench_XML.java if you want to use CraftML from Eclipse and run the benchmark.
+On Linux, install the datasets in a directory on your disk and then adapt the path directory in the sources Bench_UCI.java and Bench_XML.java if you want to use CraftML from Eclipse and run the benchmarks.

 ----------------------------------
 ## USING CraftML From Eclipse